-Joe likely starts his day by taking in others’ feeling and making sure everyone feels okay, then goes inside his own mind to make decisions about what he is going to do, then is ready to take concrete actions with others, and finally is ready to get creative in his own mind.
+Joe likely starts his day by taking in others’ feeling and making sure everyone feels okay, then goes inside his own mind to imagine what his options are, then is ready to take concrete actions with others, and finally is ready to make decisions in his own mind.
 Sergio likely starts his day by checking on the “plan” and making decisions about the day, then he takes time to be physically active or otherwise in the “here and now”, and then he is ready to create with others.
 Finally, he is ready to be in touch with his own feelings and emotions.

 What happens next?
 The process starts over.

 As we see, our oscillation between extroversion and introversion occurs naturally whether we are aware of it or not, and in healthy situations, coincides with a change in activity/focus of attention (from sensing to creating, from logic to feeling, and so on).
 If we are currently in a meeting, collaboratively working on creating a campaign with our business partners, there will come a moment – even for the most extroverted among us – when it is time to switch tasks and change orientation.
 Since the task has been creative and the orientation toward sharing our minds with others, we will naturally make a move inward, to be “with ourselves” in our own minds (an introverted phase), and we will, depending on our preferred activity ordering, move to another type of activity, such as feeling.
 We will take time to get in touch with our inner feelings about the outer activities of the creative phase we’ve just completed.

 Of course, after a period of looking within, and with the information we gathered about ourselves from the time of inner reflection on our feelings, we will once again be ready to collaborate with others, typically moving to a third activity, such as logic.
 We may be ready, with the inner knowledge gained from our introspective period, to make a collaborative decision.